omarreis/vsop2013/gravityIntegration/README.md

 from actual values.

 A better calculation method is the so called *leapfrog* integration.
-It also starts with P0 ( position at time T0 ), but uses V1/2 ( speed at time DT/2 ) instead of V0.
+It also starts with P0 ( position at time T0 ), but uses V1/2 (speed at time DT/2) instead of V0.
-Because V1/2 is a much better estimate of mean speed in the T0->T1 interval than V0 is, leapfrog integration results are much better than Euler's.
+V1/2 is much better estimate of mean speed in T0->T1 interval than V0, and leapfrog integration results are better than Euler's.

 Note that there are even better integration methods, but leapfrog is so simple and elegant.   :)